karmab/kcli/README.md

 ## TODO

+- find a better rule when deleting disks of a vm (along with it)
 - not render .j2 scripts
 - Read The docs
 - Check on memory and disk space when creating vm